 As you can see from the data above, there are actually more fatalities on rural roads than there are on urban roads.
 How could that be possible?
 Well, rural roads tend to have higher speed limits, so a lot of people tend to go a lot faster on these kinds of roads than they would on urban roads.

-Another factor for traffic fatalities are person type.
+Another factor for traffic fatalities is person type.
 What exactly does that mean?
 Person type includes individuals who are pedestrians, those in a passenger car, those who are riding in a bus, etc. We’ve gone through and listed the person type trends in fatalities, listed below.

 |Light Truck - Pickup||140||23||113||19||161||24||134||20||108||16|